jliang117/ideaGenerator/README.md

 How would the user see new content - manual refresh, autorefresh on a timer, a continuous polling that refreshes on change

+#### Updates

+>It's essentially a forum, with a single thread - what are some examples of forum architecture that works well?
+Looked into phpBB, they use the LAMP stack

+Found a very high level post of different types of databases, wish there was a comprehensive, in depth, up to date list somewhere... https://arcentry.com/blog/choosing-a-database-in-2018/

+Seems like redis might fit, trying it out!